AI Trail Analysis

 - Carry enough water

-Due to the trail's rocky nature and potential for slippery surfaces, especially near the falls, paying close attention to your footing is crucial.
-Always let someone know your hiking plans, including your expected return time.
-While popular, cell service can be spotty, so don't rely solely on your phone for navigation or emergencies.
+Due to the rocky terrain and potential for slippery conditions, paying close attention to your footing is crucial.
+Always carry a first-aid kit and know how to use it.
+Inform a trusted person of your hiking plans, including your expected return time, especially given potential spotty cell service.

 Regulations⌄